samiBendou/MathToolKitCPP/README.md

 - Designed to ease dynamic system simulation

-- High level syntax and functionality
+- High level syntax and functionality (numpy/Matlab like)

 - Complete integration of STL